NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Run multi-core experiments

-The example in the previous section is designed to run only on a single CPU core in a local machine.
-But it can also run on Eagle, if you allocate a single node and you decide to run the experiments on a single CPU.
-However, as explained above, RL training is highly benefited by running multiple concurrent OpenAI Gym rollouts.
-A single node on Eagle has 36 CPU cores, therefore you can use any number of those in order to speed up your agent training.
+The previous example is designed to run on a single CPU core.
+However, as explained above, RL training is highly benefited from running multiple concurrent OpenAI Gym rollouts.
+A single node on Eagle has 36 CPU cores, therefore use any number of those in order to speed up your agent training.

-If you want to use all 36 cores, you need to adjust the `--num-cpus` hyperparameter to reflect to all CPUs on the node.
-Therefore, you can run the following:
+For all 36 cores, adjust the `--num-cpus` hyperparameter to reflect to all CPUs on the node:
 ```
 python simple_trainer.py --num-cpus 35
 ```
 Again, RLlib by default utilizes a single CPU core, therefore by putting `--num-cpus` equal to 35 means that all 36 cores are requested.

 Such is not the case with the `num_gpus` key, where zero means no GPU allocation is permitted.
-This is because GPUs are used for training the policy network and not running the OpenAI Gym environment instances, and thus they are not mandatory (although having a GPU node can assist the agent training by reducing training time).
+This is because GPUs are used for policy training and not running the OpenAI Gym environment instances, thus they are not mandatory (although having a GPU node can assist the agent training by reducing training time).

 # Outputs (single-core/multiple-core)